 What happens if my request does not comply with Shopify’s guidelines?

-After submitting your request through the Legal Access Request Portal, we will review the attached document to confirm that you have (1) sought information from the correct entity, and (2) provided a subpoena, court order, or other document that legally requires us to respond (i.e., jurisdiction exists and you have the right to obtain the information under applicable law).
+After submitting your request through the Legal Access Request Portal, we will review the attached document to confirm that you have (1) sought information from the correct entity and address, and (2) provided a subpoena, court order, or other document that legally requires us to respond (i.e., jurisdiction exists and you have the right to obtain the information under applicable law).
 If we determine that either of those things are missing, we will advise you of the problem and give you an opportunity to correct it.
 For additional information on how we view jurisdiction or why we may object to your request, you should consult our Shopify Legal Requests for Information Whitepaper.

 © 2022 Shopify Inc.